rayanc72/FortGraph/README.md

 The HTML viewer processes imported JSON locally in the browser and does not require a backend service.

-When FortGraph is hosted on a third-party platform, that platform's normal access-logging and privacy policies may still apply.

 ## License

 The code is distributed with open-source MIT license.